A Sexual Harassment Attorney in Los Angeles Can Answer Your Important Questions

 - Quid pro quo.
 Quid pro quo is a form of sexual harassment where an employee faces pressure to engage in sexual activity in exchange for preferential treatment.
 This preferential treatment generally involves promotions, job retention or other employee benefits.

 - Hostile work environment.
 A hostile work environment is created when a harasser’s conduct negatively impact the victim’s work environment.
 This includes making repeated sexual advances, jokes or comments that cause an employee to feel intimidated or threatened.
 It also includes isolated incidences such as rape or sexual assault.
+If you are in a hostile work environment situation, a Los Angeles hostile work environment attorney can help you navigate what to do.

 What Are My Options If I Decide to File a Sexual Harassment Complaint Against My Employer?